kbose28/FarmTest/README.md

 If you get the error "Installation failed: Could not find build tools necessary to build farmtest", this means that you do not have command line tools installed.
 Since `farmtest` relies on `C++` code, command line tools need to be installed to compile the code.
 For Windows you need Rtools, for Mac OS X you need to install Command Line Tools for XCode.
 See (<https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites>).

+If you are having trouble installing in Rstudio, try installing from R console.

 Functions
 ---------